end-of-game/docker-courses/09-demo-swarm-interlock-nginx/README.md

 Purpose of this demo:

 * Setup a Swarm Cluster using docker-machine
-* Deploy NGINX and Tomcat containers with docker-compose
+* Deploy NGINX and App containers with docker-compose
 * Analyze and observe dynamic configuration of NGINX when new instances are added
 * Analyze and observe Nginx loadbalancing